derSoerrn95/alex/contents/developer-documents/README.md

 The token provides information about the user as a base64 encoded JSON object as payload.
 It looks like `{"email": "<yourEmail>", "id": <ID> "role": "<ROLE>"}` where the role is either *ADMIN* or *REGISTERED*.

 That's it.
-Currently, the password is transferred in plain text since there is no HTTPS connection available for now.
+Currently, the password is transferred in plain text since there is no HTTPS connection available.

 [angular]: https://angularjs.org/